Singaporean Students' guide

 Web: www.singapore.embassy.gov.au

-Student visas are divided into seven subclasses that depend on the type of study you have enrolled in.
+Student visas are divided into seven subclasses that depend on the type of study in which you are enrolled.
 Singaporean students are currently classified at Assessment Level 1, which means you can apply for your student visa online.
-Visa assessment levels are determined by the Australian Department of Immigration .
-Read more about student visas
+Visa assessment levels are determined by the Department of Immigration and Border Protection.
+See Student Visas for more information.

 Scholarships

 There are a range of scholarships available to Singaporean students wishing to study in Australia.
-A scholarship can provide great help with funds for your study, and although there is strong competition for each scholarship, they are definitely worth investigating.
+A scholarship can provide great help with funds for your study.

-The Endeavour Program is offered by the Australian Government Department of Education, Employment and Workplace Relations (DEEWR) and aims to encourage high-achieving students, researchers and professionals from the Asia-Pacific region to take part in short and long-term study, research, and professional development in Australia.
+The Endeavour Awards offered by the Australian Government aim to encourage high-achieving students, researchers and professionals from overseas to study, research and complete professional development in Australia.

-There are five Endeavour Awards available to Singaporean students:
+There are six Endeavour Awards available to Singaporean students:

-It is also worth looking into other scholarships that may be available from Singapore, through your preferred Australian education provider, or through professional associations, prominent industry companies and other interest groups.
+It is also worth looking into other scholarships that may be available from the Singaporean Government; through your preferred Australian education provider; or through professional associations, prominent industry companies and other interest groups.
+For example, the Singapore Public Service Commission (PSC) offers a number of PSC Scholarships that are eligible for study in Australia, and the Agency for Science, Technology and Research (A*STAR) is another major provider of scholarships to Singaporean students.
+For more information, see our Scholarships information.

 Back to top